ICT-Mahidol/Gemini-2023/EsanLamSing.md

 14. Status display update must be within 4 sec at the local stations (certain functions, such as telescope position, may have tighter constraints).
 15. The system should be designed to require a minimal number of personnel with specific skill levels for effective maintenance, optimizing resource utilization.
 16. The video data signals must be encoded digitally and transferred by WAN to remote site.
+17. Requests of subsystems for status information must be answered within 5 sec and be possible in maintenance level operation.
+18. Requirements for response times within the user interfaces are given in the User Interface requirements section.